Lizhclee/Portfolio/README.md

 **DiceRoll.jar** is a graphical user interface where the user can roll two 6-sided dice.

-**BarGraph.jar** is a graphical user interface that draws a bar graph with several bars of random height.

 **Keypad.jar** is a graphical user interface containing number buttons, a clear button, and an enter button.
 At the top of the window, the numbers that the user has clicked are displayed.
 The clear button